RealALeon/FactomLibrary/README.md

 - Retrieve administrative blocks for any given height
 - Retrieve all addresses from server

-**Message: _This proyect do not implements the full Factom API.
+**Message: _This project do not implements the full Factom API.
 It only implements the basic stuff to survive using the [Factom Network](https://www.factom.com/)_**

 ## Running the tests